 For the sake of your eyes and sanity, be sure to step away from your workspace regularly.
 If you normally do an afternoon Starbucks run, make a cup of coffee or tea in the kitchen and bring it back to your desk instead.
 You can also stand up and stretch in another room, take a brisk walk or do deep breathing for a few minutes.

 While texting, calling and video chatting with family or friends provides a nice emotional recess, be sure to have times (even if just for a few minutes during the day) where you step away from technology entirely.

 And if you have a list of chores and projects, choose one to do as a break to give your mind a rest, like throwing in a load of laundry or sorting through a filing cabinet drawer.

-In this new normal we’re experiencing, it’s helpful to focus on what we can control, not what we can’t.
-While expectations have shifted for what a typical day is and how much you can get done, with a few small steps, you can better navigate distractions that impact management and productivity and bring some semblance of order to what feels like chaos.
+It’s helpful to focus on what we can control, not what we can’t.
+While expectations have shifted recently for what a typical day is and how much you can get done, with a few small steps, you can better navigate distractions that impact management and productivity and bring some semblance of order to what feels like chaos.